 (7) The application of mathematical skills relative to computer science e.g. binary number system.

 Exam technique: looking in some detail at how we prepare our students for their exams and practical tasks, how pupils are assessed, and how to manage and record assessments efficiently.
-As an ICT expert, you will be encouraged to develop your own expertise in the use of Digital Technologies.
+As a computer expert, you will be encouraged to develop your own expertise in the use of Digital Technologies.

 You will be encouraged to create a dynamic and creative atmosphere within your classroom, given insight into how to work well in a practical environment and how to make use of other qualified adults such as classroom assistants.
 To help create such an environment, you need to be both enthusiastic and well organised!